jquense/react-input-message/README.md

 #### `MessageTrigger`

-A MessageTrigger is a commponent that listens to its child for events and triggers a validation event in the containing `MessageContainer`.
+A MessageTrigger is a component that listens to its child for events and triggers a validation event in the containing `MessageContainer`.
 Generally this will be an input component.

 __props__